TESTING & INSPECTION

 An EICR will involve inspection and testing on all of your final circuits, consumer unit, protective devices, service head and earthing arrangements, and the report you receive will classify the overall installation as satisfactory or unsatisfactory as deemed appropriate by the inspector.
 Any deviations from the regulations will either be coded as C1, danger present, C2, potentially dangerous, C3, improvement recommended or FI, Further Investigation required without delay.
 Any C1 or C2 observation would result in an ‘unsatisfactory’ verdict being passed on the installation as a whole.

 Domestic EICR's are priced per circuit, therefore larger or more complicated installations naturally cost more than a smaller dwelling.
-The current circuit price is given on my About page, while a guide for counting up the number of circuits you may have is given here.
-For landlords I also offer landlords free PAT testing of up to ten items per property for each EICR booked.*
+The current circuit price is given on my Pricing Guide page, while a guide for counting up the number of circuits you may have is also provided here.

 Non domestic EICR's or reports for large properties may incur higher charges to reflect the greater amount of labour involved.
-In such a case, please contact me for a tailored quotation.
+In such a case, please contact us for a tailored quotation.

 Pricing remains the same regardless of whether an installation passes for the maximum term or less, or if it fails outright.
-What you are paying for is not only my time to perform the inspection ad create the report, but for me to take on the legal liability for the safety of the electrical installation under my professional indemnity insurance which is why it's important for me to do it right and to be accurate.
+What you are paying for is not only our time to perform the inspection ad create the report, but for us to take on the legal liability for the safety of the electrical installation under our professional indemnity insurance which is why it's important for us to do it right, thoroughly and accurately.

-The time it takes for me to perform a domestic EICR depends on the size of the installation, but you should allow for it taking at least half a day or more for a domestic property, and the installation would need to be powered down for most of the tests.
-To minimise disruption, you should make sure you’re ready for the power to go off, i.e. don’t have the dishwasher in mid-cycle when I'm due to turn up, and also clear some space around the consumer unit, especially if it is at the back of a cupboard or suchlike.
+The time it takes for me to perform a domestic EICR depends on the size of the installation, but you should allow for it taking at least half a day or more for a domestic property, and the installation would need to be powered down for most of the tests, fully & per circuit.
+To minimise disruption, you should make sure you’re ready for the power to go off, i.e. don’t have the dishwasher in mid-cycle when we're due to arrive, and also clear some space around the consumer unit, especially if it is at the back of a cupboard or suchlike.
 It would also be helpful to unplug all appliances and move furniture so all socket outlets and light switches are accessible.

-Payment would be due on the day however you will need to allow up to 7 days for me to type up and deliver the final report.
+Payment would be due on the day however you will need to allow up to 7 days for us to type up and deliver the final report.

 Beware of cheap or poor imitations!